zcmagda/gizmo/README.md

 <hr>

 ### Schedule
-#### 6.04.2019
-* Compile project
-* Create classes mentioned in crc diagram
-* Create basic layout for project (front)
 #### 13.04.2019
+User will be able to:
-* Bugfixes
+* create account.
-* Possibility to create boards, lists and cards
+* create own board and select current.
-* Assign roles to users connected to boards
-* Change card priority
 #### 27.04.2019
-* Bugfixes
-* Other crud features
+User will be able to:
-* Moving cards between lists
+* create lists and cards
+* assign roles to users connected to boards
+* change card priority
-* Change board background for free!
+* change board background for free!
 #### 11.05.2019
+User will be able to:
+* move cards between lists
-* Bugfixes
+* edit components
-* Comments features
+* comment cards

 ## Installation